leegee/node-myremote/README.md

     bun run build
     bun run start

-In both cases, the system tray (by the clock) will now show a dark icon for MyRemote - right-click and either select to scan the QR code, or select Open to view MyRemote in your web browser so you can copy the address to your mobile device.
+In both cases, the system tray (by the clock) will now show an icon for MyRemote - right-click and either select to scan the QR code, or select Open to view MyRemote in your web browser so you can copy the address to your mobile device.